 1. Collect old magazines, advertisements, newspapers, old books, junk mail, grocery lists, or anything with printed text.

-2. Cut out juicy, favorite words and phrases with the intention to use them later in a poem.
+2. Once you have an assortment of recycled materials, ask children or students to cut out juicy, favorite words and phrases with the intention to use them later in a poem.

 You’ll have so much creative fun as you explore found poetry!

 “All writing is in fact, cut-ups.
 A collage of words read heard overhead.
 What else?”